 Former Delhi Chief Minister Arvind Kejriwal, who is out on bail in a corruption case linked to the excise policy scam, has faced another setback with the Supreme Court on Monday dismissing his petition challenging the summons issued by a Gujarat court in connection with a criminal defamation case.

-The Aam Aadmi Party supremo is facing defamation suit along with his party colleague Sanjay Singh over their remarks on Prime Minister Narendra Modi’s academic degrees, the genuineness of which has been questioned by several opposition parties, with AAP at the forefront.
+The Aam Aadmi Party supremo is facing defamation suit along with his party colleague Sanjay Singh over their remarks on Prime Minister Narendra Modi’s university degrees, the genuineness of which is being questioned by several opposition parties, with AAP at the forefront.

 Kejriwal approached the Supreme Court after the Gujarat High Court dismissed his petition filed against the summons by the trial court.
 The top court junked his plea, noting that it had taken a similar stand in April on a similar petition filed by Sanjay Singh.